 Just remember to use good form, and do your exercises in a slow, controlled manner.
 It should take you about 3 seconds to complete the positive portion of the exercise and 4 seconds to perform the negative portion.

 Most of all, DO NOT worry so much about the amount of weight you’re using!
 It is the overall stress on the muscle that stimulates growth, not momentum!

 There are a few other things you’ll want to focus on to gain quality mass, such as your diet.

 Please don’t gorge yourself.
 But, be prepared to eat frequently so you can push yourself hard in the gym and properly recover.

-Whole grain breads, cereals and muffins work well for your carbohydrate and fiber sources.
-Also, potatoes, rice and pastas are the most stable and popular sources of carbs.
+Whole grain bread, cereals, and muffins work well for your carbohydrate and fiber sources.
+Also, potatoes, rice, and pasta are the most stable and popular sources of carbs.
 They burn clean, and with very intense training, they’re not as likely to store as body fat.